7 Signs of Vein Damage

 Your veins transport deoxygenated blood from your body back to your heart.
 They’re not indestructible, though, so it’s no surprise that sometimes they sustain damage.
 To that end, you should know the signs of vein damage, so you can get medical help when needed.
 Without treatment, vein damage can lead to significant and even life-threatening consequences.

-Interventional radiologist Dr. Dev Batra at Dallas Vein Institute, with locations in Dallas and Hurst, Texas, knows veins inside and out, and he’s a strong believer in patient education.
+Interventional radiologist Dr. Dev Batra at Texas Vascular Institute, with locations in Dallas and Hurst, Texas, knows veins inside and out, and he’s a strong believer in patient education.
 That’s why he wants to discuss the seven signs of vein damage, so you can be informed and take action when you need to.

 7 signs of vein damage